linka351/linka351/README.md

 ### Hi there 👋

+My name is Kamil, I come from Poland and I am learning code.
+I Love football and music
 <!--
 **linka351/linka351** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.